-The Maine Masonic College is an initiative of the Grand Lodge of Masons in Maine - the Freemasons.
-Our goal is to create educational opportunities for Freemasons in our jurisdiction and for friends and neighbors in the communities where we live and work.
+The Maine Masonic College is an initiative of the Grand Lodge of Masons in Maine - the fraternity of Freemasons.
+Our goal is to create educational opportunities for members in our jurisdiction and for friends and neighbors in the communities where we live and work.

 Policy on Notification

-Please Note: The Maine Masonic College dose not require participants to register in order to attend its programs and classes.
-However, if you wish to partake in meals or if you wish to be notified on any postponement or changes in times and/or locations, it is necessary for you to register and thus give where and how you wish to be notified.
+Please Note: The Maine Masonic College does not require participants to register in order to attend its programs and classes.
+However, if you wish to partake of meals or if you wish to be notified of any postponement or changes in times and/or locations, you should register with the College's secretary, Theresa Hatch at the Grand Lodge of Maine: 843-1086.

 The College Briefly...

 Our name inspires us to a 'higher educational calling'.
-We are not a bricks and mortar school but a 'Temple of Knowledge', offering a growing variety of learning opportunities in various modalities.
+We are not a bricks and mortar school but a 'Temple of Knowledge', offering learning opportunities in various modalities.